JaisySunil05/Useless_project_autolight_guardian/README.md

 Speaker ready to play the message once the room is empty

-Switch remains ON after everyone exits = “Polayaadi mone…” is played
+Switch remains ON after everyone exits = A voice is played is played
 ________________________________________
 Diagrams